CodepediaOrg/codepediaorg.github.io/CONTRIBUTING.md

-# Contributing to Codingpedia could mean case two different things
+# Contributing to Codingpedia could mean several things

 1. Contribute to the website itself (bugfixes and new features)
 2. Contribute with a [new post to Codingpedia.org](CONTRIBUTING_POST.md)
+3. Last but not least, **sharing is caring**

 > If you want to contribute with a new post make sure you read the [Contribute post guide](CONTRIBUTING_POST.md) once you have finished this one